siddhartha-chatterjee/WikiStudio/README.md

 # WikiStudio
-The best AI Wikipedia Post Editor
+The best AI Wikipedia Post Editor - An extension of Ahura Maxda